deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 > </details>

-> Table 3 shows the results of an ablation study comparing different loss functions used to train reward models, focusing on their ability to maximize the margin between chosen and rejected responses, using the Gemma-2-27B model.
+> Table 3 presents a comparison of different loss functions used in reward model training, showing the Bradley-Terry loss as the best performing one.

 {{< table-caption >}}